react-navigation/react-navigation.github.io/website/blog/2020-01-21-using-react-navigation-5-with-react-native-paper.md

 </br>
 <img src="/blog/assets/using-react-navigation-5-with-paper/bottom-navigation.gif" height="480"/>

-### 5. FAB and Portal
+## FAB and Portal

-As it is stated in [MD Guidelines](https://material.io/components/buttons-floating-action-button/), the purpose of FAB button is to give an easy access to the main action of the application.
-Of course, official Twitter app follows this pattern.
+As it is stated in [MD Guidelines](https://material.io/components/buttons-floating-action-button/), the purpose of the FAB button is to give easy access to the main action of the application.
+Of course, the official Twitter app follows this pattern.
 Based on the type of screen, it allows creating new tweets or sending direct messages via FAB.
-It also smoothly animates the icon of the FAB when user changes the tab and hides the FAB completely on specific screens.
+It also smoothly animates the icon of the FAB when the user changes the tab and hides the FAB completely on specific screens.

 In this section, we are going to implement the very same behaviour in our app.
 We are going to use a [FAB](https://callstack.github.io/react-native-paper/fab.html) and [Portal](https://callstack.github.io/react-native-paper/portal.html) components from React Native Paper.

-`Portal` allows to render a component at a different place in the parent tree.
-It means you can use it to render content which should appear above other elemenets, similar to Modal.
+`Portal` allows rendering a component at a different place in the parent tree.
+It means you can use it to render content that should appear above other elements, similar to Modal.

-As an initial step we will render a FAB on all tabs and then we will add additional functionalities.
+As an initial step, we will render a FAB on all tabs and then we will add additional functionalities.

 Let's render a `FAB` and `Portal` in the same component where we render Tabs: